-Feature Support in the T300/T302 for m-commerce Dual-slot No Associated with a STK card, allowing ISO B0' bank card payments If separate card, no Associated with a STK card, allowing EMV bank card payments If separate card, no Certified by the "GIE Carte Bancaire" If separate card, no WIM supportance If separate card, no Ability to use a WIM application embedded on a SIM/USIM card Yes WIM application embedded on a SIM card the default WIM application Yes Number of smart card readers in the handset 1 Provisioning of the following SATK commands : Perform Card APDU, Power Off Card, Power On Card, Get Reader Status No DRM solution Possible with copyright protection via EMS and MMS
+Feature Support in the T226 for m-commerce Dual-slot No Associated with a STK card, allowing ISO B0' bank card payments If separate card, no Associated with a STK card, allowing EMV bank card payments If separate card, no Certified by the "GIE Carte Bancaire" If separate card, no WIM support If separate card, no Ability to use a WIM application embedded on a SIM/ USIM card Yes WIM application embedded on a SIM card the default WIM application Yes

-Feature Support in the T300/T302 for m-commerce Release of SIM Application Toolkit supported R97 with additions Information to the user while in secured mode (WTLS) Yes, via icon Is an incoming class 2 SMS transferred to the SIM even when another application (a browser) is running?
+Feature Support in the T226 for m-commerce Number of smart card readers in the handset 1 Provisioning of the following SATK commands: Perform Card APDU, Power Off Card, Power On Card, Get Reader Status No DRM solution Possible with copyright protection via EMS and MMS Information to the user while in secured mode (WTLS) Yes, via icon Is an incoming class 2 SMS transferred to the SIM even when another application (a browser) is running?
 Yes Access to the WIM WIM can only be accessed by native applications, e.g. the browser